INSPIRE-MIF/caniuse/docs/geoJSON.md

 ***Test expected outcome:***

-geojson file loads - one point displayed in the map - structure is maintained with no information loss
+GeoJSON file loads - one point is displayed in the map - data structure is maintained with no information loss

 ### Download data from WFS

 ***Test purpose:***

-Test if client can load and display geojson data from a WFS
+Assess if client can load and display geojson data from a WFS

 ***Test IDs:***